codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 &nbsp;&nbsp;&nbsp;&nbsp;where:
   *
-      * `<helm-release-name>` is the name of the Helm release.
+      * `<helm-release-name>` is the name of the Helm release, and is either `cf-gitops-runtime` which is the default, or the release name you define.
       * `<namespace>` is the namespace in which to install the Hybrid GitOps runtime, and is either `codefresh` which is the default, or the custom name you define.
       * `<codefresh-account-id>` is mandatory only for _tunnel-based Hybrid GitOps Runtimes_ which is the default access mode.
 Automatically populated by Codefresh in the installation command.
       * `<codefresh-api-key>` is the API key, either an existing one or a new API key you generated.
 When generated, it is automatically populated in the command.
-      * `<runtime-name>` is the name of the runtime, either `codefresh` which is the default, or a custom name that you define.
+      * `<runtime-name>` is the name of the GitOps Runtime, and is either `codefresh` which is the default, or a custom name that you define.
-      * `<helm-repo-name>` is the name of the repo in which to add the Helm chart, and is either `cf-gitops-runtime` which is the default, or any custom name you define.
+      * `<helm-repo-name>` is the name of the repo in which to store the Helm chart, and must be identical to the `<hem-repo-name>` you defined in _step 3_, either `cf-gitops-runtime` which is the default, or any custom name you define.
-      * `gitops-runtime` is the chart name defined by Codefresh.
+      * `gitops-runtime` is the chart name defined by Codefresh, and cannot be changed.
       * `global.runtime.ingress.enabled=true` is mandatory for _ingress-based Hybrid GitOps Runtimes_, and indicates that the runtime is ingress-based.
       * `<ingress-host>` is mandatory for _ingress-based Hybrid GitOps Runtimes_, and is the IP address or host name of the ingress controller component.
       * `<ingress-class>` is mandatory for _ingress-based Hybrid GitOps Runtimes_, and is the ingress class of the ingress controller.
 For example, `nginx` for the NGINX ingress controller.
-      * `--wait` waits until all the pods are up and running for the deployment.
+      * `--wait` is optional, and when defined, waits until all the pods are up and running for the deployment.

 {:start="5"}
 1. Wait for a few minutes, and then click **Close**.
-   You are taken to the List View for GitOps Runtimes where you can see the Hybrid GitOps Runtime you added prefixed with a red dot.
+  You are taken to the List View for GitOps Runtimes where you can see:
+  * The Hybrid GitOps Runtime you added prefixed with a green dot indicating that it is online
+  * Type column showing **Helm**
+  * **Complete Installation** in the Sync Status column
 1. Continue with [Step 5: Configure Git credentials for runtime](#step-5-configure-git-credentials-for-hybrid-gitops-runtime).

 ### Step 5: Configure Git credentials for Hybrid GitOps Runtime
 Configure Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime.
+This is one of the two steps to complete installing Hybrid GitOps Runtimes, the other being to configure the Runtime as an Argo Application, described in the next step.

 Git credentials include authorizing access to Git through OAuth2 or a personal access token, and optionally configuring SSH access to Git.